cmccambridge/mosquitto-unraid/README.md

 |8883|_Optional:_ Frequently used as a MQTT TLS port.
 Not enabled by default.
 See [enabling TLS](#enabling-tls) configuration requirements.|
 |9001|_Optional:_ Standard MQTT Websockets port.
 Not enabled by default.
 See [Websockets](#websockets) configuration requirements.|

-**Note:** You can modify the default listening ports through `*.conf` files, in which case you should update the corresponding port mappings as well.
+**Note:** Starting with Mosquitto 2.0.0, no listener will be started without explicit configuration.
+You can define listening ports through `*.conf` files, or enable a default insecure MQTT listener on port 1883 using the `RUN_INSECURE_MQTT_SERVER` environment variable.
+If you configure custom listeners, you should update the corresponding port mappings as well.

 ## Configuration

 To configure `mosquitto-unraid`, place one or more `*.conf` files in the volume bound to `/mosquitto/config`.
 If the container is run and no existing `mosquitto.conf.example` exists in the mounted volume, a new copy is created containing the [default contents][default-mosquitto-conf] of `mosquitto.conf`, which can be consulted as a reference.

+Starting with Mosquitto 2.0.0, you **must** explicitly configure listeners, or set the `RUN_INSECURE_MQTT_SERVER` override variable.
+If the container is run and no listeners have been explicitly configured and the override variable is not set, then a `mosquitto-unraid-default.conf` file will be generated in the `/mosquitto/config` volume with examples of valid explicit configurations, and the container will terminate with instructions printed to the logs.

 For full details of the available configuration options, consult `man mosquitto.conf`, the [online documentation][online-man-page], or the [default content][default-mosquitto-conf] of `mosquitto.conf`.